 On the Administrator Account page select Other user account, provide the user account and password.
 Click Discover.

-What account should I use here ? – The account that you specify must have administrative privileges on the targeted computers.
+What account should I use to install SCOM Agent?
+The account that you specify must have administrative privileges on the targeted computers.
 The user account “scomadmin” is a member of domain admins group and has the administrative privileges on all the domain computers.

 There is another option at the bottom “This is a local computer account, not a domain account“.
 Selecting this option will allow management server action account to perform discovery.

-To push or install SCOM agents on to computers, we select an account i.e. Agent Action Account.
-I will be using the same account as i used above.
+To install SCOM agent we will initially select the client computer.
+Select the Management Mode as Agent.
+Click Next.
+To push or install SCOM agents on to computers, we select an account, i.e. Agent Action Account.
+I will be using the same account as I used above.
 Click Finish.

 Monitoring SCOM Agent Installation

-We now see Agent Management Task Status window.
-Here you see computers that got the agent installation in progress.
-Status indicates the agent installation status.
+After installing the SCOM agent from Operations Console, you can monitor the agent installation progress.
+You see an Agent Management Task Status window.
+Here you’ll find the list of Windows computers on which the SCOM agent installation in progress.
+The Status field indicates the agent installation status.

-As we see status as Success, it means the installation is complete.
+If you see the Status as Success, it means the SCOM agent has been installed successfully.
 Click Close to close the Task status window.

-Launch Operations Manager console.
+You will also find the status of SCOM agent from Operations Manager console.
 Under Administration, click Agent Managed.
-In the right pane you see a list of computers with SCOM agent installed.
-After installing SCOM agent, its now a managed device.
+In the right pane, you’ll see a list of computers with SCOM agent installed.
+After installing SCOM agent, it’s now a managed device.